cestoon/bbk-social-data-visual.github.io/docs/_posts/2023-03-25-welcome-to-jekyll.markdown

 <iframe src="assets/PM2.5_Concentration.html" height="600px" width="100%" style="border:none;" allowfullscreen="allowfullscreen"></iframe>

-Based on the generated bar chart, we can observe that the average PM2.5 concentration varies across different monitoring stations and years.
+<span class="highlight">Based</span>  on the generated bar chart, we can observe that the average PM2.5 concentration varies across different monitoring stations and years.
 The interactive nature of the chart enables users to hover over each bar to see the specific year, station, and average PM2.5 concentration, making it easier to identify trends and outliers in the dataset.
 This comprehensive view of the air quality data in Beijing can provide valuable information to policymakers and environmental agencies, helping them to allocate resources more effectively, implement targeted pollution control measures, and improve overall air quality in the city.

-<iframe src="assets/beijing.html" height="600px" width="100%" style="border:none;" allowfullscreen="allowfullscreen"></iframe>